Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="1-floyd-language-users-manual"></a>
 # 1 FLOYD LANGUAGE USER'S MANUAL

-Floyd is a programming language that aims to compete with languages like Java, C++, Rust, Go, Javascript and Python.
-Floyd cares about low level things like CPU memory hardware as well as high level things like software systems, containers, components, APIs and virtual processes.

-Floyd generates native machine code but also comes with a bytecode interpreter.

 This document assumes the reader knows basic programming concepts like variables, functions and types.
 It comes in two parts.
 The first is the user’s guide which explains how to use Floyd to build programs, the unique features of Floyd and its most important concepts.
 The second part is the reference manual that goes through every feature and explains in detail how they work.

+<a id="11-about-floyd"></a>
+## 1.1 ABOUT FLOYD
+Floyd is a programming language that aims to compete with languages like Java, C++, Rust, Go, Javascript and Python.
+Floyd cares about low level things like CPU memory hardware as well as high level things like software systems, containers, components, APIs and virtual processes.

+Floyd generates native machine code but also comes with a bytecode interpreter.

-<a id="11-getting-started"></a>
+<a id="12-getting-started"></a>
-## 1.1 GETTING STARTED
+## 1.2 GETTING STARTED

  ![](floyd_quick_reference.png)

-<a id="12-command-line-tool"></a>
+<a id="13-command-line-tool"></a>
-## 1.2 COMMAND LINE TOOL
+## 1.3 COMMAND LINE TOOL

 |COMMAND		  	| MEANING
 |:---				|:---